rainforestapp/FrontendPractices/ReactComponents.md

 # React Components
 React components are the building blocks of our UI.
 If you're not sure what a React component is, you should first read [up on it here](https://facebook.github.io/react/).

-There are a few ways to define React Component and they all have their tradeoffs.
-We like our React components as dumb as possible, to avoid complexity.
-You should always aim to use the dumbest form of component and work your way down if your needs are more complex.
+There are a few forms to define React Component and they all have their tradeoffs.
+You should choose which form fits your needs best.
+We like our React components as simple as possible, to avoid complexity, hence we aim to use the simplest forms first.
+Below is a list of different forms of defining React components, starting with the simplest.

 ## PropTypes
 All component classes need to be decorated [with proptypes](https://facebook.github.io/react/docs/reusable-components.html).